grezniczek/redcap_survey_auth/README.md

 - **Use Allowlist:** When checked, a list of usernames (one username per line) can be entered.
 Only users in this list will be able to authenticate successfully.
 Matching is case-insensitive; an enabled empty allowlist denies everyone.

-- **Public Dashboard Access Denied Message:** Allows to set a custom message to be displayed when access to a public dashboard is denied.
+- **Public Dashboard Access Denied Message:** Allows a custom plain-text message to be displayed when access to a public dashboard is denied.

-- **Public Report Access Denied Message:** Allows to set a custom message to be displayed when access to a public report is denied.
+- **Public Report Access Denied Message:** Allows a custom plain-text message to be displayed when access to a public report is denied.

 ### @SURVEY-AUTH Action Tag